opheliasdaisies/blake_is_awesome/README.md

 COLLABORATING
 ================
-We can all collaborate on this, but want to avoid any merge conflicts, so please follow these guidelines:
+We want everyone to get involved on this, but want to avoid any merge conflicts, so please follow these guidelines:

 GIT
 ---------------